-But it does get better.
-Each day the wayward spouse goes with no contact gets easier, and the withdrawal feelings of depression and grief will be greatly diminished.
+Each day the wayward spouse goes with no contact with the affair partner it gets easier, and the withdrawal feelings of depression and grief will be greatly diminished.

 (We talked about that more in detail in Stage 3/breaking off an affair, click here to read).

 Once the unfaithful spouse has walked through this initial phase of pulling away from the affair partner and keeps the ‘no contact’ rule, the real work of rebuilding the marriage can now start.